denvercal1234GitHub/TCRClone_NumericalSummary/README.md

 # View the shared results with cluster information (DOESN'T INCLUDE UNIQUE CLONES)
 ### Note:
 ### In forward direction: T25 share clone B with T26 and clone B appear in T26 twice.
 That is clone B expanded twice in T26.
 That is T25 only has 1 clone (clone B) shared and it share that with T26.
 ### In reverse direction: T26 share clone B with T25 and clone B appear in T25 four times.
 That is clone B expanded 4 times in T25.
+### If this clone is shared by more than 1 cluster, then it counts the number of clusters sharing the clone
 ctaa_analysis_result$Shared
 ```